-Gina trained in Fine Art at Chelsea School of Art and in Photography at the University of Westminster.
+Glover trained in Fine Art at Chelsea School of Art and in Photography at the University of Westminster.
 She co-founded Photo Co-Op in 1979 in Wandsworth, which in 1991 became Photofusion Photography Centre, based in Brixton.

-Gina is recipient of the Royal Photographic Society’s Hood Medal, the Medical Research Council’s Visions of Science Award (twice) and funding from Arts Council England (on three occasions.)
+Glover is recipient of the Royal Photographic Society’s Hood Medal, the Medical Research Council’s Visions of Science Award (twice) and funding from Arts Council England (on three occasions.)
 She has been interviewed for the British Library SOUNDS archive and in 2016 received Wellcome Foundation funding for her project Life In Glass, using the scientific IVF photography of the Nobel Prize winning biologist Sir Robert Edwards.

-Glover’s 20-year project, Playgrounds of War was exhibited at the 2009 Photo Biennale at the Guangdong Museum of Art, China, the Palais des Beaux-Arts in Brussels in 2012, as well as galleries around the UK.
-Her lensless landscape project, Liminal World was exhibited at Hooper’s Gallery, London, in 2010, and Le Cinq Gallery in Rabastens, France, in 2013.
+Glover has a number of exhibitions which are available at suitable venues.
+Her Playgrounds of War exhibition was first shown at the 2009 Photo Biennale at the Guangdong Museum of Art, China, and then at the Palais des Beaux-Arts in Brussels in 2012, and since then at galleries around the UK.
+Her lensless landscape project, Liminal World, was exhibited at Hooper’s Gallery, London, in 2010, and Le Cinq Gallery in Rabastens, France, in 2013.

 Glover’s biomedically-based work is currently on show in more than 20 hospitals, clinics and private collections across the world, including the Gregor Mendel Institute, Austria.